B i o g r a p h y

 Julian was a prizewinner in the Pearl and Julius Young Music Competition.
 He performed the Elgar Cello Concerto with the Bergen Philharmonic.
 In January 2017, he placed second in the Coeur d’Alene Symphony Young Artists Competition.
 In March of 2017, Julian was awarded first place in the Young Classical Virtuosos of Tomorrow competition, and performed at the Kimmel Center in Philadelphia as part of this prize in June 2017.
 Also in March 2017, Julian performed at the esteemed Morgan Library & Museum in New York City.
 In April of 2017, Julian was the grand prizewinner of the Chappaqua Orchestra Concerto Competition, and performed with the Chappaqua Orchestra in May.
 Also in May of 2017, Julian was appointed principal cellist of the Chappaqua Orchestra.

 Julian received his Bachelor of Music degree and his Master of Music degree from The Juilliard School under the tutelage of Richard Aaron.
-Julian is currently pursuing a Doctor of Musical Arts degree under the tutelage of Colin Carr at Stony Brook University.
-Julian plays a 2009 Wiebe cello.
+In May of 2019, Julian received his Doctor of Musical Arts degree under the tutelage of Colin Carr at Stony Brook University.